aria1th/litematica-printer/README.md

 Water placement - should be done with ice placement and request breaking.

 Waterlogged block placement - will be placed when water source is there because it will automatically waterlog it

-Composter support - uses cactus (wut) ...or composable items to fill the level correctly. should use cactus.

 Fix block "face" rounding(rotation) issue, due to player rotation while using right click.